Alto-b/WORD-BOMBS/README.md

 A new Flutter project.

-#hangman_game is a complete result of #noklachia moment felt during work about good old childhood games.
+hangman_game is a complete result of NOKLACHIA moment felt during work.